New2-FT_LogoCaps

 FST-Art-Icon_320x320

-Portfolio
+My Art Portfolio

-All of the painting in this first section are of my newer works done on these linen-covered wooden panels.
-Paintings HV16 through HV19 comprise my Quadtych inspired by Thornton Wilder's play 'Our Town' and were also painted on these panels but are shown in a separate section below that offers more information.
+All of the paintings in this first section are of my newer works done on these linen-covered wooden panels.
+Paintings HV16 through HV19 comprise my Quadtych inspired by Thornton Wilder's play 'Our Town' and were also painted shown on these panels but are shown in a separate section below that offers more information.

 HV15: A Seaside Cottage